nivedivasu23/my_learning_GenAI/README.md

 Dive into the notebooks, experiment, and contribute back with new insights or enhancements.
 Pull requests and feedback are always welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or collaborations, reach out at [your_email@example.com].
+For questions or collaborations, reach out at [niveditha.suresh23@gmail.com].

 ---